 - Put instructions for the experiment in the bag if you think you will need them

-- Store all the bags in a science experiment box (a photocopy paper box).
+- Store all the bags in a science experiment box (a photocopy paper box works well)

-- Keep the box where the students can't reach it.
+- Keep the box where the students can’t get into it!

 Share the organizational work with fellow educators